 "Being a student-athlete at Wellesley is a real honor; it is a badge that marks an individual who has strong time management skills, talents in different areas as well as much energy and passion for different mental and physical aspects of life."

 As one of the top liberal arts colleges in the country, Wellesley is a unique and challenging educational environment for accomplished, thoughtful women who are committed to making a difference in the world.
 Wellesley also boasts a highly competitive athletic program for student-athletes who want to compete at the college level.
 Over the past few years, Wellesley teams have earned championships and recognition at the highest levels of Division III athletics.
 Nine teams have qualified for the NCAA tournament and nine have won the NEWMAC Championship at least once.
-The Blue have racked up 72 Seven Sisters Championships and won individual tournaments and titles as well.
 Student-athletes at Wellesley have the unique opportunity to become a part of this successful history and the strong community of Blue athletics.

 How To Contact A Coach: